Literature (card game)

 Literature is a card game for 6 or 8 players in two teams using a shortened version of the standard 52-card pack.
 The game is sometimes called Fish or Canadian Fish, after the similar Go Fish, or Russian Fish.
 It is played in southern India and in parts of North America.

 Rules

 The following rules are based on John McLeod's version at pagat.com:

 Overview

 The game is played by six or eight players in two teams.
-Six is best and is standard in the Canadian game.
+A group of six is best and is the standard in the Canadian game.
 Players sit in alternating order.
 Four 8's are removed from a standard French-suited 52-card English pattern pack to leave 48 cards.
 There are thus eight half-suits of six cards each called sets or books such as "Low Spades" or "High Hearts".

 Objective

 The objective is to win more books than the other team.

 Deal

 Deal and play are assumed to be to the left i.e. clockwise.
 The first dealer is selected at random by e.g. drawing cards, highest deals.
 Dealer shuffles and deals all the cards out, individually and face down, beginning with the player to the dealer's immediate left.
 If six play, they will each receive 8 cards; if eight play, 6 cards.
 When the deal is finished players pick up and look at their own cards.